Overview

 - Complete multipart upload when recording ends

-- Post-process to create final WAV file(s)
+- Post-process to create final WAV file(s), concatenate audio chunks

 - Memory efficient for long sessions